 Scaffolded Retelling Strategy With Weird News

-Osborn explained that she uses Weird News to do scaffolded retelling, a text reconstruction strategy she learned from Steven Weiss of Stanford’s Understanding language team.
+Osborn explained that she uses Weird News to do a scaffolded retelling, a text reconstruction strategy she learned from Steven Weiss of Stanford’s Understanding language team.
 Osborn’s strategy is a great way for her students to practice for the retelling portion of the English Language Proficiency Assessments for California, for which students must retell a scientific text or a fictional story in their own words.

 When Osborn’s students were preparing to create a short “how-to” video using Flipgrid, she shared with them biographies and stories that showed what other experts were doing.
 The Weird News story Young Skateboarder Shreds World Record about an 11-year-old expert skateboarder was perfect for her students.
 Osborn outlines her scaffolded retelling strategy as follows: